GPUOpen-Tools/radeon_raytracing_analyzer/README.md

 ## Important notes
 1. In order to capture BVH data, please ensure that acceleration structures are rebuilt each frame.
-2. In order to capture ray history information, please ensure that all command buffer are rebuilt each frame.
+2. In order to capture ray history information, please ensure that all command buffers are rebuilt each frame.
 3. RayQuery is currently only supported from compute shaders.
 Calling RayQuery from the graphics pipeline is not supported.

 ## Supported APIs